vl85/BayunDB/docs/project/roadmap.md

 - Broaden SQL support and data types
 - Improve query performance and reliability
 - Expand testing and documentation
+- Benchmark against SQLite for feature parity and performance

 1.  **Enhanced SQL Support:**
     *   [ ] Support for more `JOIN` types (e.g., `OUTER JOIN`).